Ch. 1: What is Networking?

-That's why it's important to meet people from companies you want to work at and get to know them.
-If you build a good enough rapport with people they can help you land jobs, or let you in on opportunities you didn't know existed.
+That's why it's important to meet people from companies you want to work at, and get to know them.
+If you build a good enough rapport with people, they can help you land jobs.
+They can also let you in on opportunities you didn't know existed.

-Basically, you should network so you can get a job you actually want.
-You need as many opportunities as you can take with the economy as it is, so meeting as many people with multiple doors to open is a great step up in getting a job you won't quit in a month.
+Basically, you should network in order to get the job you actually want.
+You need as many opportunities as you can take with the economy as it is, so meeting as many people with multiple doors to open is a great step up in getting a job you won’t regret getting.

-Building a network of connected people is key to land a job today.
-Meet as many people as you can and reciprocate help and opportunities.
-Be a positive influence and a good person and most people will be more inclined to help you find a job---or give you a job.
+Building a network of connected people is key to landing a job today.
+Meet as many people as you can---reciprocate help and opportunities.
+Be a positive influence and a good person, and most people will be more inclined to help you find a job---or give you a job.

-Don't be afraid to reach out and ask for help or just send articles and tid-bits you find interesting or insightful.
+Don't be afraid to reach out and ask for help, or send articles and tidbits you find interesting or insightful.
 Build a great network and maintain it to give yourself all the keys you need to get ahead in the job-game.